chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * Troubleshooting REST API routes on Treehouse.
 Still in progress.
-* XCite women in entrepreneurship, tech, and innovation conference today in Stamford
+* FIELD TRIP XCite women in entrepreneurship, tech, and innovation conference today in Stamford
 * Brushing up on my javascript history and know-how with Treehouse "The Landscape of JavaScript"
 * Starting "Beginning React" in Treehouse
 * Reading up on linters, "Prettier", Mocha, and GraphQL